Rover-Yu/skbtrace-userland/docs/using/events.rst

 Options
 ===========

-The event options are used to tune conditions that events occur, e.g, we can skip CWR events by give mask=CWR option of tcp_congestion event.
+The event options are used to tune conditions of events occur, e.g, if we did not care CWR then we can skip them by give mask=CWR option of tcp_congestion event.

 Below are all common options.